cullyman12/cullyman12.github.io/_posts/2015-04-04-welcome-to-jekyll.md

  A few months back, I was walking down Spring Garden Road in Halifax, when I saw someone wearing a nice pair of boots.
 I thought to myself, “Hm, I like those boots”, so I told him, “I like those boots”.
 He was a bit startled when I said it, and I asked him where he had bought them.
 He told me that he’d bought them in Korea.
-After asking a few more questions, I learned that he was from South Korea, and or meet any friends.
+After asking a few more questions, I learned that he was from South Korea, he hadn't yet seen the city, nor had he met any friends.
 Without really thinking about it, I just asked “want a friend?”.

  Though he seemed a little surprised, Ho-Jin was happy to take my number and I asked him to text me when he wanted to meet up.